Need a Latin dictionary?

 1. VRoma Image Collection (a fully searchable collection, amazing in its breadth!
 Further details at VRoma above.
 Di tibi plurimas gratias agant, Barbara McManus!)

-3. World Art Kiosk at SJSU (50, 000 images, classics and more, easily searchable.
+2. World Art Kiosk at SJSU (50, 000 images, classics and more, easily searchable.
 Thank you, Dr. Kathleen Cohen!)

-4. Classroom Clipart (I've linked to the Ancient Rome collection, but there are numerous other areas available for free classroom and web use with proper attribution)
+3. Classroom Clipart (I've linked to the Ancient Rome collection, but there are numerous other areas available for free classroom and web use with proper attribution)

-5. Maecenas: Images of Ancient Greece and Rome (free for any noncommercial purposes)
+4. Maecenas: Images of Ancient Greece and Rome (free for any noncommercial purposes)

 Need general images for vocabulary building?

 1. UVic's Language Teaching Clipart Library (1, 500 "basic vocabulary images" in both transparent and white backgrounds available in this easily searchable collection of daily life gif images.
 Web-based use requires two simple acknowlegments/links.
-From the makers of Hot Potatoes shareware.)
+From the makers of Hot Potatoes freeware.)

-3. Virtual Picture Album in the Less Commonly Taught Languages Center at UMinn's CARLA (acknowledgment for use of these resources is "appreciated" but elsewhere expected for these photographic jpegs from around the world; scenes of daily life in many cultures.)
+2. Virtual Picture Album in the Less Commonly Taught Languages Center at UMinn's CARLA (acknowledgment for use of these resources is "appreciated" but elsewhere expected for these photographic jpegs from around the world; scenes of daily life in many cultures.)

 (Need to convince someone of the value of classical studies in general, and Latin in particular?
 I particularly value this page of quotes from Drew University.)